hoytech/quadrable/README.md

 1. An empty leaf is given a nodeHash of 32 zero bytes.
 1. The hash function used when combining two child nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.

 Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf that has an all zero hash.
-Because the override is not used when hashing leaves (and also because of the different hashing domains, see the next section), it is also computationally infeasible to find a non-empty node that is interpreted as a leaf, and vice versa.
+Because the override is not used when hashing leaves (and also because of the different hashing domains, see the next section), it is also computationally infeasible to find a non-empty node that could be interpreted as a leaf, and vice versa.

 The purpose of these changes is to make empty sub-trees at all depths have 32 zero bytes as their nodeHashes.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.